 Your daily Starbucks fix: it’s today’s point of comparison for all things reasonably considered “small change.”
-But did you realize that the bill for a daily cup of joe in the United States—that’s something like $3 a day—adds up to about $1,100 a year?
+But did you realize that the bill for a daily cup of joe in the United States—that’s something like $4 a day—adds up to almost $1,500 a year?

 Somehow, that doesn’t sound like small change anymore.
 Coffee on this scale can be a pretty big deal.
-In fact, I hear millennials are now spending more money per year on coffee than they’re putting into their retirement plans—and that was in 2017!
+In fact, I read that millennials are now spending more money per year on coffee than they’re putting into their retirement plans—and that was in 2017!

 If you’ve been plotting out an editing budget for your novel, you may now be wondering if you’ve been sipping away your edit.
 It’s plausible.
-If you tucked your daily coffee money into your piggy bank, you’d only need to come up with another $400 or so to get a professional line edit for your novel.
+If you tucked your daily coffee money into your piggy bank, you’d have enough money for a professional critique for your novel.
 Who’d-a thunk it?

 The value of creativity

 But I’m not here to lecture you on how to bleed your caffeinated veins dry to afford professional editing.
 What I hope you’ll consider instead is how much your creativity is actually worth.
 In light of all the little pleasures and hobbies that people indulge in that make life worth living, where does your writing fall?